TiagoCastilhos/users-manager/Readme.md

 - Authorization middleware only checks if the authenticated user is an admin
 - PostgreSQL was chosen as DB due to its simplicity to run in a container
 - Application is containerized, with simplified commands to run and delete containers
-- UI was not my focus (clearly).
-I focused on functionality.
+- UI was not my focus (clearly), I focused on functionality
-- I decided not to use any UI library since it was a very simple application, and I didn't want to spend more time configuring a library than actually implementing it
+- I decided not to use any UI library since it is a very simple application, and I didn't want to spend more time configuring a library than actually implementing it.
+Used `react-hook-form` for forms, `ag-grid-react` for admin page grid and `react-router-dom` for routing.
-- Admin page is taking longer than expected because I decided to use a router loader to load users list.
-API is taking too much time to respond the request, I read some topics saying it's because I'm running with a debug build (setting APP_DEBUG=false didn't help that much).
+- Admin page, manage phone and address are taking longer than expected because I decided to use a router loader to load users list.
+API is taking too much time to respond any request (+6s).
+I read some topics and tried a bunch of suggestions, but none of them worked.